ajm113/OpenTor-X/README.md

 *How come share isn't working?*

-This feature is work in progress and hope to have this working in the next version.
+This feature is going to be depricated!